dev88jerry/math-pro4/README.md

 ## C : Modular exponent calculation

 Option C calculates C^d mod n using the provided inputs.
-It requires d to be converted to base 2 to simply the modular exponents
+It requires d to be converted to base 2 to simpifly the modular exponents